 - Awareness of current national and international standards, frameworks and organisations which facilitate the management of information security.

 - Understanding of the current business and common technical environments in which information security management has to operate.

 - Knowledge of the categorisation, operation and effectiveness of controls of different types and characteristics.

 Advice for the more experienced

 As a company dedicated to delivering ISO 27001 consultancy and training, we like that BCS has included the objective of “Awareness of current national and international standards, frameworks and organisations”.

 ISO/IEC 27001:2013 specifies the requirements for an information security management system (ISMS), and is globally acknowledged as providing a flexible and sophisticated blueprint suitable for organisations of any size and working in any industry sector.
 The Standard provides a guide for both the beginner and the experienced manager who wants to develop and improve their existing security plan (and possibly their career).

 Build your knowledge and skills in information security management

 To get started, we recommend that you attend our five day CISMP classroom training course.
-We have a 96% pass rate on this course, which is next running in London on 17-21 July.
 For an education in ISO 27001, the ISO27001 Certified ISMS Foundation and Lead Implementer courses provide an ideal learning pathway.